pirovc/ganon/docs/classification.md

 ### cutoff and filter (--rel-cutoff, --rel-filter)

-ganon has two parameters to control a match between reads and references: `--rel-cutoff` and `--rel-filter`.
+ganon has two main parameters to control the number and strictess of matches between reads and references: `--rel-cutoff` and `--rel-filter`.

-Every read can be classified against none, one or more references.
-What will be reported is the remaining matches after `cutoff` and `filter` thresholds are applied, based on the number of shared minimizers (or k-mers) between sequences.
+Every read can be classified against none, one or more references. ganon will report only matches after `cutoff` and `filter` thresholds are applied, based on the number of shared k-mers between sequences (use `--rel-cutoff 0` and `--rel-filter 1` to deactivate them).

-The `cutoff` is the first.
-It should be set as a minimal value to consider a match between a read and a reference.
-Next the `filter` is applied to the remaining matches. `filter` thresholds are relative to the best scoring match and control how far from the best match further matches are allowed. `cutoff` can be interpreted as the lower bound to discard spurious matches and `filter` as the fine tuning to control what to keep.
+The `cutoff` is the first to be applied.
+It sets the min. percentage of k-mers of a read to be shared with a reference to consider a match.
+Next the `filter` is applied to the remaining matches. `filter` thresholds are relative to the best and worst scoring match after `cutoff` and control the percentage of additional matches (if any) should be reported, sorted from the best to worst. `filter` won't change the total number of matched reads but will change the amount of unique or multi-matched reads.

+`cutoff` can be interpreted as the lower bound to discard spurious matches and `filter` as the fine tuning to control what to keep.

+In summary:

+  - `--rel-cutoff` controls the strictness of the matching algorithm.
+    - **lower** values -> **more read matches**
+    - **higher** values -> **less read matches**
+  - `--rel-filter` controls how many matches each read will have, from best to worst
+    - **lower** values -> **more unique matching reads**
+    - **higher** values -> **more multi-matching reads**

-For example, using `--kmer-size 19` (and `--window-size 19` to simplify the example), a certain read (100bp) has the following matches with the 5 references (`ref1..5`), sorted by shared k-mers:
+For example, using a hypothetical number of k-mer matches, a certain read with 82 k-mers has the following matches with the 5 references (`ref1..5`), sorted number of shared k-mers:

 | reference | shared k-mers |
 |-----------|---------------|